-You’re probably sick to death of hearing about my silver hardware neurosis, but just in case you missed the memo: I wear no gold.
-Carry no handbags with goldtone hardwear.
-Buy no shoes with brass accents.
-I am religious about wearing silvertone, and silvertone alone.
+For YEARS, I wore no gold.
+Carried no handbags with goldtone hardwear.
+Bought no shoes with brass accents.
+I was religious about wearing silvertone, and silvertone alone.
 Why?
 Who the hell knows.
 I’m a double Capricorn with Taurus rising, so let’s blame it on that.

 ANYWAYS.
-Sometimes I buy vintage stuff off Etsy that looks silver, but turns out to be faded gold.
-Sometimes the perfect piece of costume jewelry has one little brass bit that makes me twitch with dismay.
-And now, I need not deny myself these cheap, fun impulse purchases.
-I have found the solution!
+Sometimes I would buy vintage stuff off Etsy that looked silver, but turned out to be faded gold.
+Sometimes the perfect piece of costume jewelry had one little brass bit that made me twitch with dismay.
+And eventually I found a solution:

 (Also comes in gold, copper, pale gold,